 II.
-A Agricultural and Forestry Resources Potentially Significant Impact Less-than- Significant with Mitigation Incorporated Less-than- Significant Impact No Impact reso age Lan pre Con asso dete incl effe con and fore Ass met ado determining whether impacts on agricultural ources are significant environmental effects, lead noises may refer to the California Agricultural d Evaluation and Site Assessment Model (1997) pared by the California Department of asservation as an optional model to use in essing impacts on agriculture and farmland.
-In the ermining whether impacts on forest resources, uding timberland, are significant environmental cots, lead agencies may refer to information applied by the California Department of Forestry.
-Fire Protection regarding the state's inventory of est land, including the Forest and Range essment Project and the Forest Legacy essment Project, and forest carbon measurement chodology provided in the Forest Protocols pted by the California Air Resources Board. and the project: a.
+A Agricultural and Forestry Resources Potentially Significant Impact Less-than- Significant with Mitigation Incorporated Less-than- Significant Impact No Impact res age Lar pre Con ass det incl effe con and for Ass Ass me add determining whether impacts on agricultural ources are significant environmental effects, lead encies may refer to the California Agricultural and Evaluation and Site Assessment Model (1997) epared by the California Department of enservation as an optional model to use in essing impacts on agriculture and farmland.
+In ermining whether impacts on forest resources, luding timberland, are significant environmental ects, lead agencies may refer to information enpiled by the California Department of Forestry dest land, including the Forest and Range essment Project and the Forest Legacy essment Project, and forest carbon measurement thodology provided in the Forest Protocols opted by the California Air Resources Board. and the project: a.
 Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to nonagricultural use? b.
-Conflict with existing zoning for agricultural use or conflict with a Williamson Act contract? \boxtimes C. Conflict with existing zoning for, or cause rezoning of forest land (as defined in Public Resources Code Section 12220(g)), timberland (as defined by Public Resources Code Section 4526), or timberland zoned Timberland Production (as defined by Government Code Section 51104(g))? d.
-Result in the loss of forest land or conversion of forest land to non-forest use? e.
+Conflict with existing zoning for agricultural use or conflict with a Williamson Act contract? $\boxtimes$ C. Conflict with existing zoning for, or cause rezoning of forest land (as defined in Public Resources Code Section 12220(g)), timberland (as defined by Public Resources Code Section 4526), or timberland zoned Timberland Production (as defined by Government Code Section 51104(g))? d.
+Result in the loss of forest land or conversion of forest land to non-forest use? $\boxtimes$ e.
 Involve other changes in the existing environment that, due to their location or nature, could result in conversion of Farmland to non-agricultural use or conversion of forest land to non-forest use?